NetSPI/PowerUpSQL/README.md

 * Option 2, Download and import it: `Import-Module PowerUpSQL.psd1`
 * Option 3, Load it into the session via a download cradle: `IEX(New-Object System.Net.WebClient).DownloadString("https://raw.githubusercontent.com/NetSPI/PowerUpSQL/master/PowerUpSQL.ps1")`

+Note: To run as an alternative domain user, use the runas command to launch PowerShell first.
+Example: `runas /noprofile /netonly /user:domain\user PowerShell.exe`

 ### Getting Command Help
 * To list functions from the module, type: `Get-Command -Module PowerUpSQL`
 * To list help for a function, type: `Get-Help FunctionName`
-* To run as an alternative domain user, use the runas command to launch PowerShell first.
-Example: `runas /noprofile /netonly /user:domain\user PowerShell.exe`

 Below are the functions included in this module.
 I've provided a list of the ones completed so far, but I've also outlined the intended development roadmap.
 The high level roadmap includes adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
 At the moment most of the testing was done on versions 2008-2014.
 Also, as a general note, use the verbose flag to monitor the progress of executing functions.